 The breakdown of any relationship is unique in its own circumstances.
-At Bell Park Kerridge we offer divorce and family law solicitors at our Carlisle and Cockermouth offices.
+At Bell Park Kerridge we offer divorce and family law solicitors at our Carlisle office.
 We tailor our approach to suit you and the circumstances you face.

 Separating from your spouse or partner often means you are confronted with difficult or sensitive issues.
 The impact of a separation is best dealt with efficiently and amicably if at all possible.
 Our approach is to provide practical solutions along with clear straightforward advice.
 We will keep you fully informed of progress and options at each stage.

 Our aim is to help you through this difficult time in a caring, efficient and cost effective way.
 As well as being good solicitors, the members of our family team are also approachable people.
 Solicitors who listen.
-Our divorce and family law solicitors at our Carlisle and Cockermouth offices will handle your case with sensitivity and discretion.
+Our divorce and family law solicitors at our Carlisle office will handle your case with sensitivity and discretion.
 You will be treated with respect, compassion and professionalism.

 At Bell Park Kerridge we aim to protect your interests in a way that avoids acrimony and encourage a non-confrontational approach to resolving problems with the other party.
 This approach leads to a constructive and dignified outcome.